Disclaimer: This post may contain affiliate links. You can read my full disclosure here.

 I also tried to just reuse things we already had in the house.
 The verdict’s still out on this one.
 I’m hoping to add some trim to the cubbies under the window to make it look more uniform (they’re two different brands and styles) and give it a custom look.

 I thought the top of those cubbies, underneath the windows, would be a perfect play for

-me my kiddos to snuggle up with a blanket and read a book.
-I tried to think about the easiest way to add a window seat without having to actually purchase one.
+me my kiddos to snuggle up on a cushion with a blanket and read a book.
+I tried to think about the easiest way to add a window seat cushion without having to actually purchase one.
 In the end, I chose to go with the same method we used for our upholstered headboard at our old house.
 And, I think it turned out pretty darn perfect.